msa-em/nanocartography/05_discussion.md

 representative picture of the sample being analyzed.
 This can be accomplished through simple logical tilt series that takes advantage of having the ability to tilt against or along a given interface.
-Tomography and APT will always be a more accurate description of the three-dimensional volume, but they both suffer from being locally destructive techniques in addition to only providing an extremely narrow view of the sample volume.
+Tomography and APT will always provide a more accurate description of the three-dimensional volume, but they both suffer from being locally destructive techniques in addition to only providing an extremely narrow view of the sample volume.
 By creating rapid tilt series at any given step